Man United transfer news: Antony, Gakpo, Memphis, Dubravka, Ronaldo and more

-Man United transfer news: Antony, Cody Gakpo, Memphis Depay, Martin Dubravka, Cristiano Ronaldo and more
+Man United transfer news: Antony unveiling, Cody Gakpo, Memphis Depay, Cristiano Ronaldo latest and more

 Could the Old Trafford club be in for a busy end to the summer transfer window?